nickioann/SideFetch/ConfigTemplate.md

 # SideFetch - Custom Fastfetch Config

-Here is my custom `fastfetch` config file tailored for a clean, organized terminal overview!
+Here is my custom config file tailored for a clean, organized terminal overview!
 Feel free to copy and use it.

 ## ⚙️ Configuration (`config.jsonc`)